-- Helps develop a holistic understanding of religion with insightful evaluations of ultimate questions about the purposes and commitments of human life, especially as expressed in philosophy, ethics and religion. - Develops transferable skills for progression to higher education - students will use ideas and research to present a wide range of well-informed and reasonable arguments.
+- Helps develop a holistic understanding of religion with insightful evaluations of ultimate questions about the purposes and commitments of human life, especially as expressed in philosophy, ethics and religion. - Develops transferable skills for progression to higher education - you will use ideas and research to present a wide range of well-informed and reasonable arguments. - Subject combination advice